matejm/zog/README.md

 ## Future plans

-- Add more useful types (e.g. float, enum, date, ...)
+- Add more useful types (e.g. float, date, pipe one schema to another, ...)
 - Add more validations (e.g. email, url)
 - Check if it is possible to infer more types from the schema
 - Add code generation for custom types (if it is possible to infer the type from the schema)